thycotic/ss-docs/troubleshooting/troubleshooting-connection-errors-linux/index.md

     ![image-20201103153351977](images/image-20201103153351977.png)

     In this example, we assumed the secret contained a value of "root" for the Username field, and the associated account in the first position was "testuser."
-This example was successful because the $$CHECKFOR $USERNAME found "root" on the previous line.
+This example was successful because the `$$CHECKFOR $USERNAME` found "root" on the previous line.
-<<<<<<< HEAD

     If the `su root` command were to fail above and reports the message "Username is not in the sudo userers file.
-This incident will be reported." then the $$CHECKFOR would fail and the heartbeat would fail to verify.
+This incident will be reported." then the `$$CHECKFOR` would fail and the heartbeat would fail to verify.
 This type of issue needs to be remediated on the endpoint.

 15. If the issue is clearly an endpoint issue, remediate it and repeat the commands in PuTTY.